yellographics/HTML-CSS-PRACTICE/README.md

 Deploy: https://yellographics.github.io/HTML-CSS-PRACTICE/STAT%20-%20dashboard/index.html

-Desktop dashboard with different with different charts.
+Desktop dashboard with different charts.
 For pie chart I created SVG.
 Toggle is mage without JS.
 Audience reach and Gender/Age panels are made like tables (according to the task during the studies).